DiljotSG/wave-music-player/README.md

 ### Implementation

-There are several features that we weren't able to implement in iteration 2, including liking songs, allowing the user to scrub through songs and adjusting the media volume through a slider.
+~~There are several features that we weren't able to implement in iteration 2, such as allowing the user to scrub through songs.
 These features weren't possible to implement this iteration due to time constraints, but all underlying functionality for them do exist in the database classes (if it needs to access the database).
 These UI elements are visible, but are *not-functional*.
-We have moved these features to iteration 3.
-Additionally, it is important to note that the default behaviour of the application is to *shuffle* all music in the current view.
+We have moved these features to iteration 3.~~ Additionally, it is important to note that the default behaviour of the application is to *shuffle* all music in the current view.

 ### Known Issues

 - Creating a playlist with an already existing name allows you to add duplicate songs to the already existing playlist.
+- When a song is allowed to play to its end and the next song begins playing, the title text of the activity is not updated with the now playing song's title.

 ### Incomplete Features

-The following features were not completed this iteration due to the incompleted user stories listed below.
-These user stories will be moved to the next iteration along with [Choose the folders that contain music](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/37) from Iteration 1.
+The following features were not completed this iteration due to the user stories listed below that were not assigned for this iteration.
+The user stories [Choose the folders that contain music](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/37) from Iteration 1 and [Add currently playing song to a playlist](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/23) from iteration 2 where not completed this iteration and will be moved to iteration 3.

 * Sort Music
   * [Sort by most played songs](https://code.cs.umanitoba.ca/comp3350-summer2019/team-ten-10/issues/28)